MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc-mdt.md

     - Summary: click **Next**
     - Confirmation: click **Finish**

 9. For purposes of this test lab, we will not add applications (such as Microsoft Office) to the deployment share.
-If you wish to add applications before proceeding, see the [Add applications](https://technet.microsoft.com/en-us/itpro/windows/deploy/create-a-windows-10-reference-image#sec03) section of the [Create a Windows 10 reference image](create-a-windows-10-reference-image.md) topic in the TechNet library.
+For information about adding applications, see the [Add applications](https://technet.microsoft.com/en-us/itpro/windows/deploy/create-a-windows-10-reference-image#sec03) section of the [Create a Windows 10 reference image](create-a-windows-10-reference-image.md) topic in the TechNet library.

 10. The next step is to create a task sequence to reference the operating system that was imported.
-To create a task sequence, right-click the Task Sequences node and then click New Task Sequence.
+To create a task sequence, right-click the **Task Sequences** node and then click **New Task Sequence**.
 Use the following settings for the New Task Sequence Wizard:
     - Task sequence ID: **REFW10X64-001**<BR>
     - Task sequence name: **Windows 10 Enterprise x64 Default Image** <BR>
     - Task sequence comments: **Reference Build**<BR>